-- Ensure that people with disabilities have information about and access to affordable, useable technology throughout their lifetimes to fully participate in society; - Reauthorize and fully fund all of the provisions of the Assistive Technology Act of 2004: - State Grant Programs Provide sufficient appropriations to bring every state and territorial program to at least the "minimum allotment" level as defined in the 2004 reauthorization, and, for affected state programs, restore funding that has been lost in recent years; - Alternative Financing Program Increase funding for the programs to enable individuals with disabilities to purchase Assistive Technology devices and services through financial loans; - Protection and Advocacy Provide sufficient appropriations to ensure viable Protection and Advocacy for Assistive Technology services in each state and territory; - National Technical Assistance Provide sufficient funding to ensure quality technical assistance to each state and territorial program; and - Research and Development Provide sufficient appropriations to support a meaningful level of research and development of assistive technology devices and standards. - Promote the adoption of commercial, off-the-shelf, multiple-use technology to support people with I/DD; and - Require the Centers for Medicare and Medicaid Services (CMS) to authorize payment for and issue guidance to states that will result in expanded coverage of appropriate assistive technology and technology-enabled supports, including smart home technologies, for Medicaid beneficiaries, including eliminating barriers to multi-use and commercial off-the-shelf technology that could support independent living in the community.
+- ► Ensure that people with disabilities have information about and access to affordable, appropriate, useable, and accessible technology throughout their lifetimes to fully participate in society; - Protect, enhance, and fully fund all of the provisions of the ATA: - ▶ State Assistive Technology Act (AT) Programs Bring every state and territorial program to at least the "minimum allotment" level as defined in the 2004 reauthorization, and, for affected state programs, restore funding that has been lost in recent years.
+In addition, fully funding the State AT programs would allow states and territories to better support any of the four state-level activities that include device demonstration, device loans, reutilization, and state financing activities, that are in high-demand in their state; - ► Protection and Advocacy for Assistive Technology; - ► National Technical Assistance to ensure quality technical assistance to each state and territorial program; and - ▶ Research and Development to support a meaningful level of research and development of assistive technology devices and standards; - ► Promote the adoption of commercial, off-the-shelf, multiple-use technology to support people with I/DD; and

+▶ Require the Centers for Medicare and Medicaid Services (CMS) to authorize payment for and issue guidance to states and territories that will result in expanded coverage of appropriate assistive technology and technology-enabled supports, including smart home technologies, for Medicaid beneficiaries, including eliminating barriers to multi-use and commercial off-the-shelf technology that could support independent living in the community.